janipalsamaki/excel-employee-training-reminders-robot/README.md

 - Reads the employee and training data from the Excel files.
 No Excel application required!
 - Finds the active employees (`Category` = `Employee`, `Status` = `Active`).
 - Sends an email reminder to all employees who have not completed all the required training.

+### Example email

+> Hi, Suzy Smith!
+Remember to complete these trainings: {'How to eat underwater', 'Basics of RPA'}.